-The 5k race distance is often seen as an ideal running challenge to focus on.
-It serves as a great introductory distance for the beginner racer or people new to running, while also being a key test of strength and speed for the more experienced runner.
+5000 meters, 3.1 miles, or perhaps 16404 feet…whichever way you want to define the distance, the 5km race is an ideal running challenge for beginners and pro’s alike.
+It serves as a great introductory distance for the beginner racer or people new to running, while also being a good test of strength and speed for the more experienced runner.

-We have devised structured 5k training plans for runners of all abilities, so even if you are looking for a training plan for beginners, or you want to join the sub 20 5k club, we have a training plan for you.
+We have put together beginner, intermediate and advanced 5k training plans for runners of all abilities, so even if you are looking for a 5k training plan for beginners, or you want to join the sub 20 5k club, we have a training plan for you.

 Completely new to running?
 Then try our couch to 5k training plan first.